IndieOutreach/scrape-twitch-v2.0/README.md

  - Add timeout handling to API requests
  - Add a caching system for API requests so we can spoof API requests
  - Spin off schema from README.md to schema.md
- - Fix lists in README.md so sub-bullet points appear properly on Github